allanchen1971/AzureCertification/PNP_windows-10-Nexaiot-Nise50-csharp.md

 <a name="preparethedevice"></a>
 # Step 2: Prepare your Device

--   Connect the power adapter, USB Keyborad/Mouse with Embux EAS-50.
+-   Connect the power adapter, USB Keyborad/Mouse with [Nexaiot Nise50].
 -   Wait until the operating system is ready.

+<a name="GetDPSInformation"></a>
+# Step 3: Prepare your DPS

+-   Connect to the Azure portal and Create [Azure IOT Hub Device Provisioning Services](https://docs.microsoft.com/en-us/azure/iot-dps/quick-setup-auto-provision)
+-   Please keep the DPS (ID Scope/Global device endpoint/Key/Subscription ID).

 <a name="Build"></a>
-# Step 3: Build and Run the sample
+# Step 4: Build and Run the sample

--   Download the [Azure IoT SDK](https://github.com/Azure/azure-iot-sdk-csharp) and the sample programs and save them to your local repository.
+-   Download the [Xcare SDK](https://github.com/allanchen1971/AzureCertification/tree/master/PNP_Xcare_Nise50) and the sample programs and save them to your local repository.
 -   Start a new instance of Visual Studio 2019.
--   Open the **iothub\_csharp\_client.sln** solution in the `device` folder in your local copy of the repository.
+-   Open the **xcarePNP.csproj** solution in your local copy of the repository.
--   In Visual Studio, from Solution Explorer, navigate to the **samples** folder.
--   In the **DeviceClientAmqpSample** project, open the ***Program.cs*** file.
--   Locate the following code in the file:

-        private const string DeviceConnectionString = "<replace>";

--   Replace `<replace>` with the connection string for your device.
+-   In **Solution Explorer**, right-click and choose **Build** for build this project.
+-   right-click the **XcarePNP** project, click **Debug**, and then add run parameter : "-s dps -i {DPS ID Scope} -d {Subscription ID} -k {DeviceKey} -e {Global device endpoint}"
--   In **Solution Explorer**, right-click the **DeviceClientAmqpSample** project, click **Debug**, and then click **Start new instance** to build and run the sample.
+-   click **Start new instance** to build and run the sample.
 The console displays messages as the application sends device-to-cloud messages to IoT Hub.
--   Use the **DeviceExplorer** utility to observe the messages IoT Hub receives from the **Device Client AMQP Sample** application.
--   Refer "Monitor device-to-cloud events" in [DeviceExplorer Usage document](https://github.com/Azure/azure-iot-sdk-csharp/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) to see the data your device is sending.
--   Refer "Send cloud-to-device messages" in [DeviceExplorer Usage document](https://github.com/Azure/azure-iot-sdk-csharp/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) for instructions on sending messages to device.

-**Development Environmental setup**

-IoT Plug and Play Certification is certifying specific device code implementation against specific device model.
-Device builders should either pre-install device code or make the binary download-able.{Please include the below pointers specific to device in this section and add screen shots where ever necessary}

-1. Describing the capabilities of the device
-2. How to setup the device and connect power
-3. How to take the DPS configuration and program the device (Note : DPS ID scope should be configured w/o recompiling the embedded code)
-4. How to configure device over Wifi, cellular, screens, etc.
-5. Add the links of external software/tools as required
-6. Add steps on how to run the device code/how and where to download binary and then run on device.
-If you have multiple options on how to deploy device code please mention only one option here and other options in Additional links section

 <a name="IntegrationwithAzureIoTExplorer"></a>
 # Integration with Azure IoT Explorer

--   Include the steps on how to connect the IoT Plug and Play Device to Azure IoT Explorer
+-   Use the **DeviceExplorer** utility and Click **IoT Plug and Play components**
--   Include screenshots and comments on how IoT Explorer shows/visualize telemetry , commands and properties coming from your IoT Plug and Play device.
--   Include the steps on how to interact with devices (telemetry, commands properties)
--   Ensure to attach the screenshot on consuming the device models available in public repository (not local folder) when using Azure IoT Explorer

-# Additional information
-Put any additional information here such as alternative paths to deploy device application etc.
+-   On the **Model ID** field to fill **dtmi:Nexcom:Nise50:Xcare;1**
+-   You can add **Public Repositiory** or Choose **Local Folder** (Path on Models in your local copy of the repository.
+-   to observe the messages IoT Hub receives from the application.
+-   Refer "IOT Plug and Play components" (https://github.com/allanchen1971/AzureCertification/blob/master/PNP_Xcare_Nise50/Picture/PNP1.jpg)
+-   Refer "IOT Plug and Play components Interface" (https://github.com/allanchen1971/AzureCertification/blob/master/PNP_Xcare_Nise50/Picture/PNP2.jpg)to see the your device Interface.
+-   Refer "IOT Plug and Play components Properiteies" (https://github.com/allanchen1971/AzureCertification/blob/master/PNP_Xcare_Nise50/Picture/PNP3.jpg)to see the your device Properitieies.
+-   Refer "IOT Plug and Play components Properiteies (writable)" (https://github.com/allanchen1971/AzureCertification/blob/master/PNP_Xcare_Nise50/Picture/PNP4.jpg)to see the your device Properitieies(writable).
+-   Refer "IOT Plug and Play components Command" (https://github.com/allanchen1971/AzureCertification/blob/master/PNP_Xcare_Nise50/Picture/PNP5.jpg)to sent your reboot command.

 <a name="AdditionalLinks"></a>
 # Additional Links